chili-epfl/FROG-analytics/README.md

 ## Usage

 In its current state, the program groups the fine grained writing events (`ElementaryOperation`) provided by the editors into `Operations` (list of writing events by the same author in a short time lapse and at the same position).
 Then `Paragraphs` (collection of operations in the same line) and `SuperParagraphs` (collection of `Paragraphs` that are separated by at least two newline characters) are deduced.
 We can then fill in information about the `Operation`, such as the `Paragraph` index where it takes place.
+Also, `WindowOpertion` is group of operations that written by same author within fixed time interval.

 The `Operation` information is the following: